 Pre-Built Connectors

-One of the simplest ways to integrate Salesforce and Dynamics 365 is through pre-built connectors such as the Microsoft Dynamics 365 Sales Connector for Salesforce.
-This connector facilitates seamless synchronization of sales data between the two cloud platforms without extensive custom development.
+The fastest way to get started is a pre-built connector like the Microsoft Dynamics 365 Sales Connector for Salesforce.
+It handles sales data synchronization between the two systems without custom development.

 Third-Party Integration Platforms